This article contains a list of the best TVET colleges in South Africa and how to apply for one for the 2023–2024 academic year.

 6. Tshwane North TVET College

-It consists of a Corporate Office situated in the inner city of Pretoria and campuses, namely Mamelodi, Pretoria, Temba, Rosslyn, Soshanguve South and Soshanguve North.
-The Campuses are within a radius of 50 kilometres from the Central Office.
-Temba Campus being the furthest and Pretoria Campus a mere 5 km away.
+It consists of a Corporate Office situated in the inner city of Pretoria and campuses, namely Mamelodi, Pretoria, Temba, Rosslyn, Soshanguve South, and Soshanguve North.
+The Campuses are within a radius of 50 kilometers from the Central Office.
+Temba Campus is the furthest away, and Pretoria Campus is a mere 5 km away.

 7. Tshwane South TVET College